natehallpc/chatterbox/README.md

 # chatterbox
 Service that periodically publishes PLCnext tags to MQTT topics.

-## Notes
-- As of this commit, the tool publishes to the specified topics, but ignores PLCnext tags and instead uses test values (between 0 and 1, inclusive).

 ## Usage

-### Installation
+### Overview

-You can find installation instructions below.
+When installed as directed, this script runs at startup and respawns if killed.
+It reads tag values from the PLCnext REST API and publishes them to topics on an MQTT broker with configurable frequency.

+Configuration instructions can be found below, and installation instructions are in their own section further down.

 ### Configuration
 - Settings are provided via the `config.JSON` file.
 The provided file is a template listing all possible arguments.